 5. Depend on typographic tricks—font size, color—to clarify the tagline’s meaning.
 You can’t rely on newspapers, magazines, and blogs staying faithful to your quirks.

 6. Repeat your company or product name in the tagline.
 There are exceptions (“The best part of waking up is Folger’s in your cup”), but usually your tagline is connected with your name, so the repetition isn’t needed.
 One of the worst examples of a redundant tagline is Exxon’s: “We’re Exxon.”
+(Update: See my 2017 post about Axon and Exxon.)

 7. Have a committee “edit” the tagline.
 And by committee I also mean your brother-in-law, your golf partners, and your unpaid summer intern.
 You aren’t required to please everyone, and—how to put this tactfully?—some people’s opinions about marketing, branding, and language are worth more than other people’s.
 Restrict the opinion-gathering to top marketing people, a salesperson, and—at the appropriate time—the CEO.